 The USACE reported that this induced flooding would need to be addressed or mitigated in the alternative, and the cost of such mitigation must be considered in the cost-benefit analysis.
 The interim report does not include these costs.
-The USACE had planned to complete the study in 2021, however, in 2020 the study lost its federal funding and is, therefore, currently paused.
+The USACE had planned to complete the study in 2021, however, in 2020 the study lost its federal funding and was paused.
+Federal funding and work on the study resumed in October 2021.
 Although it does not appear that such regional flood mitigation projects are likely to be implemented in the short-term, the City should continue to monitor the progress of the study and continue its involvement in any available USACE-sponsored public engagement processes.